wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/set-up-co-management/includes/6-enable-co-management-for-existing-configuration-manager-clients.md

-## Path 1: Auto-enroll existing clients
+## Path 1: Existing Configuration Manager clients

-Taking this path can get your existing Configuration Manager-managed devices quickly enrolled into Intune.
+Taking this path will help your existing Configuration Manager-managed devices become auto-enrolled into Intune.
 The management of these devices from Configuration Manager is no different from before you enable co-management.
 Now you get all the cloud-based benefits.
 This path is transparent to your users.

 Here's what you need to set it up:
 - Hybrid Azure AD